appbaseio/reactive-manual/docs/v1.0.0/getting-started/Start.md

 ```
 {% endraw %}

-We create a `SingleList` component with New York city selected by default and add a `ReactiveMap` component which updates reactively every time the SingleList component's selected value changes.
+Next, we have created a `SingleList` component with New York city selected by default and have added a `ReactiveMap` component which updates reactively every time the SingleList component's selected value changes.

-If you followed along, you should see something like this:
+If you have followed along, you should see something like this:

 ![Image](https://i.imgur.com/Xj9GIgs.png)

-You can also checkout a working demo of the above app directly here - https://github.com/appbaseio-apps/reactivemaps-starter-app.
+You can also checkout a working demo of the above app directly at https://github.com/appbaseio-apps/reactivemaps-starter-app.
+The repo demonstrates the same example app in different ways:
+1. [`master`](https://github.com/appbaseio-apps/reactivemaps-starter-app/tree/master) - The app as shown in the steps above.
+1. [`browserify`](https://github.com/appbaseio-apps/reactivemaps-starter-app/tree/browserify) - A browserify based build (instead of webpack).
+1. [`withbootstrap`](https://github.com/appbaseio-apps/reactivemaps-starter-app/tree/withbootstrap) - A bootstrap based theming (instead of Materialize).
+1. [`umd`](https://github.com/appbaseio-apps/reactivemaps-starter-app/tree/umd) - A completely browser based app with no npm dependencies and webpack / browserify modules.